liamhv31/Projects/Data-Exfiltration-Detection.md

 **Answer**: 192.168.1.103

-## Detection: Data Exfil Through FTP
+## Detection: Data Exfil through FTP
 **Note**: The FTP part of the lab will not involve Splunk since there is no FTP data in this Splunk instance

 ### Question 1 - How many connections were observed from the guest account?